tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-24-RPCs-Life-And-All.md

 request after some timeout (all configurable, of course), there would be no need for the application to be aware of anything.
-And, once you "lift" your code up from the socket layer, you can enable things like "moving targets", where you may switch an IP address (wifi/3G) and the connection will just "follow you"; the *session* would not be bound to an endpoint.
-These are just some of the issues layer5 attempted to solve.
+And, once you "lift" your code up from the socket layer, you can enable things like "moving targets", where you may switch an IP address (wifi/3G) and the connection will just "follow you"; the *session* would not be bound to a "physical endpoint".
+These are just some of the issues that layer5 attempted to solve.

 ## On RPCs ##